 Digital Starter Kit

 This suggested list of software and online resources is only a starting point for users to accomplish a digital task.
 However, if users find useful or innovative qualities of other applications, they have the ability to pursue that application to meet their needs.
 Click the link in the top-right corner above to see the full list of resources.
-If you are interested in an allowed and adopted list of software or apps for purchase, please visit the PPS Clever Purchasing Apps page.
+If you are interested in an allowed and adopted list of software or apps for purchase, please visit the Purchasing Digital Apps with Master Contracts page.
 Districts, schools and teachers can also make more informed decisions about the safety and security of apps they use with students by checking out the Common Sense Privacy Initiative and Privacy Evaluations.
+For any students using online tools, it is recommended that teachers obtain a signed permission form from parents.

 Google Classroom allows you to share, collect, and grade assignments using your Google Drive.